schekka123/Tweet-sentiment-analysis-using-scikit-learn/README.md

 # 6. Download the dataset CSV from data.world
 #    Place 'sentiment_self_driving_cars.csv' (or similar) into a `data/` subdirectory.

-# 7. (Optional) Setup MaltParser if using NLTK's interface instead of spaCy
-#    Follow MaltParser installation and NLTK integration instructions.

 ---

 ## 🔬 Model Details & Feature Engineering